 Planting of rehabilitation areas will be undertaken by qualified ecologist, and in accordance with the revegetation rationale (Section 7.2.4), with plant placement varying depending on species, rehabilitation area and aspect, timing and research and/or trial results.

-A Rehabilitation Procedure has been developed to guide rehabilitation activities at the MPO and to ensure rehabilitation methods/practices are replicated during each rehabilitation campaign.
+A Rehabilitation Procedure has been developed to provide an overarching guide to rehabilitation activities at the MPO and to ensure rehabilitation methods/practices are replicated during each rehabilitation campaign.